2 NDLEA officers arrested over death of alleged drug dealer

 Two National Drug Law Enforcement Agency (NDLEA) on special duty from Ogwashi Uku command headquarters in Delta state were, yesterday, arrested and detained at the Sapele Police Station over the sudden death of a 50-year-old alleged drug dealer, Ilaya Christine.

-Christine allegedly said to be dealing in marijuana and other hard drugs was reportedly arrested by the Drug Enforcement officers from Ogwashi Uku Command at about 9 am today morning for being in possession of hard drugs
+Christine, allegedly said to be dealing in marijuana and other hard drugs were reportedly arrested by the Drug Enforcement officers from Ogwashi Uku Command at about 9 am today morning for being in possession of hard drugs

 “Another source close to the Ilaya family told Vanguard that Christine was raided this morning by NDLEA men over possession of drugs and they took him away,, 30 minutes later they brought him back feeling unwell and it was the wife and the officers who took him to the clinic and then they left for the Central Hospital where he died”